 Fun Fact: monarch caterpillars measure less than 1/10″ upon hatching.

-Many of you will have a hard time seeing these tiny caterpillars, and that’s why its a good idea to have them on milkweed cuttings (or potted plants) where you can leave them until you can see them…this is when your magnifying glass will come in handy!
+Many of you will have a hard time seeing these tiny caterpillars, and that’s why its a good idea to have them in food containers where you can leave them until you can 👀 them…this is when your magnifying glass will come in handy!

-Even if you can’t see your baby monarchs, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:
+Even though baby caterpillars are hard to 👀 on cuttings/plants, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:

 2. Mist the milkweed plants from above so water mist rains down on them.
-Spray up, and let the water fall down on to the plant.
+Spray up, and let the water gently fall down on the occupied milkweed.

 There is still a slight chance they could fall but they will fall straight down instead of blasting sideways off your plant.
 They will be usually be hanging from a self-spun silk thread if they fall straight down, and can climb back up it….like mini marvel spider-men!